Canada's Secret to Escaping the 'Liberal Doom Loop'

 With this necessity for foreign workers, Canada has developed a “points-based” system of immigration that carefully selects for skill.
 Applicants receive points for things like their fluency in English and French, their education level, and the number of years they have worked.
 Those who exceed the points threshold can be selected as permanent residents.
 Even conservative Canadians see incoming workers as an economic benefit, avoiding the common (if wrong) U.S. conservative argument that immigrants are a leech on the country’s social services.

 Canada has its share of far-right groups, like La Meute and Storm Alliance.
 But its most successful populist movements to date have been pro-immigrant.
 For example, the living Canadian politician most commonly compared to Donald Trump is Doug Ford (the brother of the late former mayor of Toronto, Rob Ford).
-But the Fords’ brand of populism would be unrecognizable in the United States.
-They are not free-trade-warring cyclones of white xenophobia.
+But while the Fords’ brand of populism is alarming in many ways, some aspects of it would be unrecognizable in the United States.
+For example, they are not free-trade-warring cyclones of white xenophobia.
 Rob Ford’s approval rating was twice as high among minorities when he was mayor of Toronto, and Doug Ford draws more support from people identifying as Asian-Canadian than native-born Canadian.
 The living Ford has said he’s “working closely” with Prime Minister Justin Trudeau on extending NAFTA to protect free trade.

-If you’re an American reading along, the idea of a Trumpist populist on the American continent hailing globalization and drawing disproportionate support from minorities might cause an acute case of vertigo.
+If you’re an American reading along, the idea of a populist on the American continent hailing globalization and drawing disproportionate support from minorities might cause an acute case of vertigo.
+And, to be clear, one cannot rule out the possibility that Doug Ford’s bigotry will soon turn hard against minorities.
+But so far, Canada has mostly avoided that particular brand of conservative populism.

 Owning the Libs With … Pro-Immigrant Politics